How to Fix Persistent Door Leak Problems

 The timing of the leak provides important clues about its cause.
 Pay close attention to when moisture appears.

-- Leaks during heavy rain often indicate exterior water intrusion
+- Leaks during heavy rain often point to drainage, threshold, or flashing problems

-- Moisture during cold weather may indicate condensation
+- Moisture during cold weather without rain may point to condensation instead of an exterior leak

 Understanding the conditions that trigger the leak helps narrow down the likely source.